 When can I use a mobile phone while driving?

-Stricter penalties for using your mobile phone while driving came into effect yesterday.
+Stricter penalties for using your mobile phone while driving came into effect in March 2017.

 Fines increased from £100 to £200 while penalty points jumped from three to six.